warranlytics/expense-manager-landing/README.md

-# Expense Manager - Landing Page
+# Expenser - Landing Page

-A modern, responsive landing page for the Expense Manager platform built with Next.js 15 and Tailwind CSS.
-This is a static site (SSG) showcasing the features and benefits of the Expense Manager application.
+A modern, responsive landing page for the Expenser platform built with Next.js 15 and Tailwind CSS.
+This is a static site (SSG) showcasing the features and benefits of the Expenser application.

 ## ✨ Features